KULeuven-COSIC/sok-ppml-mpc-frameworks/Tables/Theoretical-analysis/theoretical-analysis-softmax.md

 ### High-level protocol approach analysis to the Softmax functionality.
 The Max+Exp+Rec method refers to a partitioned approach for each primitive (Maximum, Exponential, Reciprocal) separately. (✓) indicates a method is used; (✗) indicates it is not.
-Additional abbreviations are defined in Table 2 of the paper.
+Additional abbreviations are defined in [Table of Notation](../notation.md).

 |  N | Sec. | Protocol                          | ReLU | Square | Iterative | LUT | Max+Exp+Rec | Piecewise Pol. | Exact |  Tech. |
 | -: | :--: | :-------------------------------- | :--: | :----: | :-------: | :-: | :---------: | :------------: | :---: | :----: |